dominiksalvet/pathfinding-robots/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for template
+about: Suggest an idea for this project
 title: ''
 labels: enhancement
 assignees: dominiksalvet